Chinese Language Assessments

 CogAT

-We believe that TAG should be a collaboration between parents, students, and teachers, to enrich the existing curriculum as well as cultivate a student’s gifts through projects that foster deeper understanding.
+We believe that TAG should be a collaboration between parents, students, and teachers, to enrich the existing curriculum and cultivate a student’s gifts through projects that foster deeper understanding.

 The CogAT (Cognitive Abilities Test) screening test appraises the students’ learned reasoning abilities that have been developed through in-school and out-of-school experiences.

-Students younger than third grade can also be recommended by teachers to take the CogAT screener if the teacher thinks they are highly advanced in all subject areas.
-Parents cannot request their student take the CogAT, but can instead provide information to the teachers and TAG coordinator to determine eligibility to take the CogAT prior to third grade.
+Teachers can also recommend students younger than third grade to take the CogAT screener if the teacher thinks they are highly advanced in all subject areas.
+Parents cannot request their student take the CogAT, but can instead provide information to the teachers and TAG coordinator to determine eligibility to take the CogAT before third grade.

-- Parents can complete this form to provide information if they would like their student, younger than third-grade, be considered to take the CogAT.
+• Parents can complete this form to provide information if they would like their student, younger than third grade, to be considered to take the CogAT.

-If a student passes the screener, parents/guardians will be notified prior to the full CogAT being given.
+If a student passes the screener, parents/guardians will be notified before the full CogAT is given.
 When the scores for the full CogAT are released the TAG coordinator will send scores to parents/guardians.

 The TAG coordinator will work with teachers to differentiate and enhance the curriculum – not to add more work, but to add higher DOK (Depth of Knowledge)-level questions that allow your students to access the same work.